 In a seminal case, Otero-Burgos v.
 Inter Am.
 Univ., 558 F.3d 1 (5th Cir.
 2009), a federal appeals court examined Puerto Rico contract statutes and found that the university breached its contract with a tenured professor because the faculty handbook constituted a binding contract between the university and faculty.
 The court concluded that the professor was not hired for a "fixed term" as that conclusion would render the concept of tenure meaningless.
-Relying on the 1940 Statement, the Fifth Circuit confirmed that the university itself accepts the concept of tenure as outlined in its faculty handbook.
-See also McConnell v.
-Howard Univ., 260 U.S. App.
-D.C.
-192, 818 F.2d 58, 67 (D.C.
-Cir.
-1987) ("refusing to interpret a tenured professor's employment contract in a way that would "render[] tenure a virtual nullity").
+Relying on the 1940 Statement of Principles on Academic Freedom and Tenure, the Fifth Circuit confirmed that the university itself accepts the concept of tenure as outlined in its faculty handbook.

 Courts have often held that a university must follow its own termination policies and procedures.
 For example, in Branham v.
 Thomas M. Cooley L. Sch., 689 F.3d 558, 565 (6th Cir.
-2012), the Sixth Circuit Court of Appeals (interpreting North Carolina law) affirmed the district court's finding that the defendant university breached the employment contract it had with the plaintiff (a tenured professor) because the contract "provided for a process governing the method by which she could be terminated" and the university "did not comply with that process."
-Id.
+2012), the Sixth Circuit Court of Appeals (interpreting North Carolina law) affirmed the district court's finding that the defendant university breached the employment contract it had with the plaintiff (a tenured professor) because the contract "provided for a process governing the method by which she could be terminated" and the university "did not comply with that process" (Id.).
 Similarly, in Dye v.
 Thomas More Univ., Inc., 2021 U.S. Dist.
 LEXIS 166894, 2021 WL 4006123 (E.D.
-Kentucky 2021), the Kentucky court found the university's termination procedures were outlined in its Faculty Policy Manual, a bilateral contract obligation that both parties were required to followed.
-The Faculty Manual stated that "[s]ubject to due process as outlined by AAUP, the College reserves the right to terminate a contract of a tenured faculty member or a non-tenured faculty member during the term of his/her contract if such faculty member ... is in violation of his/her contractual responsibilities ..."
-Id. at p.
-54. The university argued that it complied with these termination procedures, but the court disagreed and found that the university failed to follow its own termination rules.
+Kentucky 2021), the Kentucky court found the university's termination procedures were outlined in its faculty policy manual, a bilateral contract obligation that both parties were required to followed.
+The faculty manual stated that "[s]ubject to due process as outlined by AAUP, the College reserves the right to terminate a contract of a tenured faculty member or a non-tenured faculty member during the term of his/her contract if such faculty member . . . is in violation of his/her contractual responsibilities . . . " (Id.
+54).
+The university argued that it complied with these termination procedures, but the court disagreed and found that the university failed to follow its own termination rules.